 For most Lincoln homeowners, the answer is both.
 A typical full-home insulation project uses closed cell in the crawl space and rim joists, and open cell in the attic.
 This hybrid approach maximizes performance where it matters (below grade) while keeping costs reasonable above grade.

-Learn more about spray foam insulation costs in Lincoln, NE or explore our specific crawl space insulation and attic insulation services.
+Learn more about spray foam insulation costs in Lincoln, NE or explore our specific crawl space encapsulation and attic insulation services.

 Frequently Asked Questions